CACILTD/forecaster/user-guide/Data/Data-Importers.md

 ![Text Import Wizard - Welcome](imgs/TextImportWizard_Welcome.png)

 By clicking on Next, the user will be able to insert the relevant path and file name of the text file (using the Browse button) and set the delimiter.
-The default delimiter is comma, but other delimiters are possible (as shown in Figure 13).
+The default delimiter is comma, but other delimiters are possible (as shown in the image below).
 By leaving the Suggest Data Types box ticked, the application will automatically define data types for each column.

 ![Text Import Wizard - Parameters](imgs/TextImportWizard_Parameters.png)